Normal view

 Before this transition, municipalities shared the cost and responsibility of recycling programs, and each city or region often had its own rules.
 That meant something recyclable in one community might not be accepted in another.

 The new system is meant to reduce that confusion.
-By making producers responsible for the materials they put into the marketplace, Ontario is also putting more pressure on companies to reduce unnecessary packaging and design products that are easier to recycle.
+By making producers responsible for the materials they put into the marketplace, the Blue Box program should, in theory, put more pressure on companies to reduce unnecessary packaging and design products that are easier to recycle.
+However, advocates have raised concerns about the true efficacy of this program, including looser reporting requirements, lack of transparency in operations, increased incineration of recyclable materials, and the exclusion of many groups like multi-residential buildings, public spaces and schools.

 3. Will recycling rules still differ depending on where I live?